Hyperthyroidism in the newborn is usually caused by Graves disease in the mother.

 Treatment typically includes antithyroid drugs and beta-blockers.

-The thyroid gland secretes thyroid hormone.
+The thyroid gland Overview of the Thyroid Gland The thyroid is a small gland, measuring about 2 inches (5 centimeters) across, that lies just under the skin below the Adam’s apple in the neck.
+The two halves (lobes) of the gland are connected... read more secretes thyroid hormone.
 Thyroid hormone controls the speed of the body's metabolism, including how fast the heart beats and how the body regulates temperature.
 If the thyroid gland produces too much thyroid hormone, these functions speed up.

 Hyperthyroidism, or Graves disease in the newborn (neonatal Graves disease), is rare in newborns but is potentially fatal if not recognized and treated by a medical doctor who specializes in disorders of the endocrine glands in children (pediatric endocrinologist).
 This condition usually occurs if the mother has Graves disease during pregnancy or has been treated for it before pregnancy.
-In Graves disease, the mother’s body produces antibodies that stimulate the thyroid gland to produce increased amounts of thyroid hormone.
-These antibodies cross the placenta and cause the fetus's thyroid gland to produce too much thyroid hormone, which can result in death of the fetus or premature birth.
+In Graves disease Graves disease Thyroid disorders may be present before women become pregnant, or they may develop during pregnancy.
+Being pregnant does not change the symptoms of thyroid disorders.
+How the fetus is affected... read more , the mother’s body produces antibodies that stimulate her thyroid gland to produce increased amounts of thyroid hormone.
+These antibodies cross the placenta and also cause the fetus's thyroid gland to produce too much thyroid hormone, which can result in death of the fetus or premature birth Premature Newborn A premature newborn is a baby delivered before 37 weeks of gestation.
+Depending on when they are born, premature newborns have underdeveloped organs, which may not be ready to function outside... read more .
 Because newborns are no longer exposed to the mother's antibodies after birth, Graves disease in the newborn is usually temporary but may come back.

 The results of the routine screening blood test done in the hospital after birth to evaluate thyroid function, which is done mainly to look for hypothyroidism, may reveal hyperthyroidism.